 Annual premium sold through Individual channels (as opposed to Group) at 31 December 2022.
 52% of the market is sold through the individual advised channel.

 Proportion of Risk Product Gross Annual Premium written by top 5 companies (as at 31 December 2022).

 Proportion of Risk Product Gross Annual Premium relating to Superannuation business.

 Decline rates for TPD (Group and Retail).
-These have been broadly stable over the last 12 months.
+These have been broadly stable across the industry over the last 12 months.

 Life insurance market outlook

 The lower financial results observed for risk products may arise from a number of factors including that last year’s results may have been impacted by one-off events as COVID-19 reserves being unwound.
 However the increased profitability (following a sustained period of unprofitability (FY2019 – FY2021) reflects the impact of several years of repricing existing business for the purpose of improving profitability.
 We expect the following to be key areas of focus for life insurers during the next 12 months and beyond.